mamewotoko/stacklr/README.md

 * support due date?
 * update google task
   * move group
+* sync with google task
+  * item corresponding google task is removed
 * create group if absent
 * use gradle to build project and fetch libraries
 * add following groups as default